Aray47/ajr-tech-quest/README.md

  **main.tf**: Another shortcoming I've identified in this submission is the fact that all (or most) of my TF logic is stored in `main.tf`.
 It's quite messy and would not be submitted in a production environment by me, however, with this quest I took as much time as I could to get a working solution.
 The reason for separating out into modules is reusability & versioning.
 If we wanted to get real fancy, I would also suggest using remote sources to a git repo for all of the modules.
 This could make versioning a little easier by utilizing git tags.

-**vpc**: instead of directing the application to use the default VPC & subnets, it would be more efficient to include a module to be shared within the terraform logic outside of the defaults.
+**VPC**: instead of directing the application to use the default VPC & subnets, it would be more efficient to include a module to be shared within the terraform logic outside of the defaults.

 **TLS**: as time was a constraint, I didn't get to explore too much on certificates for AWS.
 Where I left off was looking at the terraform registry for `aws_acm_certificate` & `aws_acm_certificate_validation`.
 As far as adding a self-signed certificate goes, it should be as simple as generating it locally using `openssl` commands and editing the listeners in the application load balancer to HTTPS instead of HTTP.
 We might then need to open port 443 on the security group.

 ## My Process: